veecle/tricore-probe/tricore-docker/README.md

 when building the docker image.

 ## Install the correct version of tricore-probe
-Install tricore-probe with default features disabled and the `docker` feature enabled to use the docker container as a backend instead of the native windows implementation.
+Install tricore-probe to use the docker container as a backend instead of the native windows implementation.

 Ét voila!
 If everything worked, tricore-probe now runs on your linux machine.